Edward C. Tolman: Purposive behaviorism

 Some of Tolman's early researches were early developments of what is now called behavioral genetics.
 Tolman would selectively breed rats for the ability to learn the mazes he constructed.
-Despite his major research focus involved instinct and purpose, he was open to the idea of researching innate abilities in the rats.
+Despite the fact that his major research focus involved instinct and purpose, he was open to the idea of researching innate abilities in the rats.
 Tolman's study was the first experiment to examine the genetic basis of maze learning by breeding distinct lineages of rats selected for their maze performance.
 Tolman started and continued this research project until 1932, where, after coming back from Europe on a sabbatical leave, his interest started to decrease.
 Tolman's theoretical model was described in his paper "The Determiners of Behavior at a Choice Point" (1938).
 The three different variables that influence behavior are: independent, intervening, and dependent variables.
 The experimenter can manipulate the independent variables; these independent variables (e.g., stimuli provided) in turn influence the intervening variables (e.g., motor skill, appetite).
 Independent variables are also factors of the subject that the experimenter specifically chooses for.
 The dependent variables (e.g., speed, number of errors) allows the psychologist to measure the strength of the intervening variables.

 Although Tolman was firmly behaviorist in his methodology, he was not a radical behaviorist like B. F. Skinner.
 In his studies of learning in rats, Tolman sought to demonstrate that animals could learn facts about the world that they could subsequently use in a flexible manner, rather than simply learning automatic responses that were triggered off by environmental stimuli.
 In the language of the time, Tolman was an "S-S" (stimulus-stimulus), non-reinforcement theorist: he drew on Gestalt psychology to argue that animals could learn the connections between stimuli and did not need any explicit biologically significant event to make learning occur.
 This is known as latent learning.
 The rival theory, the much more mechanistic "S-R" (stimulus-response) reinforcement-driven view, was taken up by Clark L. Hull.